Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

 Internship plan between the student and the University

-To complete the 15 EC workload in this block, students can also do the internship research paper, or another elective course during the programme.
+To complete the 15 EC workload in this block, students can do the internship research paper, or another elective course of the programme.

 The alternative internship (10ECTS) is graded as pass/fail, based on an assessment of the internship organisation supervisor (pass/fail) and your internship report (pass/fail).